zextras/tech-doc/source/_includes/_usage/calendar.rst

 optional, can be added by writing their e-mail address.
 If the attendee already is not available or has some overlapping appointment, its e-mail address will be coloured and a message will be shown.
 This improves and makes easier the creation of events.
+Moreover, if the attendee is a distribution list, a small chevron next to the list name can be clicked to show all the members.
+Click the :bdg-primary:`SELECT ALL ADDRESSES` button to replace the distribution list with the e-mail addresses of each member.

 Besides inviting attendees (internal colleagues or external people), many more information can be added to an appointment: